Hweinstock/typedLu/README.md

 - [ ] Implement `typeCheckBlock` and `typeCheckStatement`.

 Potential Extensions:
+- [ ] Be able to check types within stepper.
 - [ ] Proper lexical scoping for function calls.
 - [ ] User Defined types.
 - [ ] Allow optional types in tables and functions.